Up-cycling Interior Design Ideas for Your Master Bedroom

 To end our mini-series on up-cycling we take a look at master bedrooms.
 As this is the one room which, for the most part, we keep to ourselves the design should reflect our personality and embrace the interior design style which we love the most.
 Up-cycling isn't restricted to living rooms, kitchens and guest rooms, it can be used to create a bespoke bedroom design which fills us with pride at our achievements.

-As we’ve discussed in our post on guest bedrooms, patchwork bedspreads can also be made from cheap curtain fabric.
+Beautiful Bedding As we've discussed in our post on guest bedrooms, patchwork bedspreads can also be made from cheap curtain fabric.
 Duvet sets can also be up-cycled by adding lace trims to the edges of pillow cases.
-Use cheap cushion covers to give throw cushions a new look – these can also be given embellishments to up-scale them a little.
+Use cheap cushions to give throw cushions a new look – these can also be given embellishments to up-scale them a little.